-- to enable the students to develop corpus-based approaches and analytical skills of observation in developing LSRW skills - to enable the students to design tasks and exercises for LSRW, vocabulary and grammar - to enable the students design ESP courses.

-Month/Module/Topic Sub-topics

-January What is corpus linguistics?

-How can we use it?

-Module 1: Which corpus, what for and what size?

-Introduction to Corpus

-Linguistics Dringiples of corpus linguistics

-Module 2: Principles of corpus linguistics The Corpus Approach

-Corpus-Based Language Features of Corpus

-Teaching (Principles and Tools

-Methods) Creating Corpora

-February 0 1

-February Types of Corpora Concordance programs

-Module 3: Using online corpora for language

-Corpus and Concordance teaching and learning

-Introduction to Online Corpora todorming directioning

-March Classify corpus

-Genre analysis

-Module 5: Direct use and indirect use of corpus

-Corpus and Teaching Writing Analysis of lexico-grammatical features

-Analysis of text-patterns

-Interpretation of the text-genre

-Understanding grammatical structures

-Module 6: and categories

-Corpus and Teaching Grammar Identifying patterns associated with

-individual words: Syntax and Semantic

-April associations Extracting and interpreting teacher corpora

-- April Classroom discourse analysis

-Module 7: Classroom conversation analysis

-Corpus and English for Specific Developing hands-on activities

-Purposes (ESP) Creating materials for classroom use

-Assessment Weight Mode of assessment Internal 40% Assignments, presentations, class tests

-Final 60% End of semester examination /project 00,0
+to enable the students to develop corpus-based approaches and analytical skills of observation in developing LSRW skills

+- to enable the students to design tasks and exercises for LSRW, vocabulary and grammar - to enable the students design ESP courses.

+Month/Module/Topics Sub-topics

+Module 1: What is corpus linguistics?
+How can

+Introduction to Corpus we use it?

+Linguistics Which corpus, what for and what size?

+Module 2: Principles of corpus linguistics The

+Corpus-Based Language Corpus Approach Features of Corpus

+Teaching (Principles and Tools Creating Corpora

+Methods)

+Module3: Types of Corpora Concordance

+Corpus and programs

+Corpus and Concordance Introduction to Llaing online corners for language

+Online Corpora Using online corpora for language

+Module 5: teaching and learning

+Wodule 5.
+Classify corpus Genre analysis Direct use and indirect use of corpus

+Corpus and Teaching Analysis of lexico-grammatical features

+Writing Analysis of text-patterns Interpretation

+- of the text-genre

+Module 6: Understanding grammatical structures

+Corpus and Teaching and categories

+Grammar Identifying patterns associated with

+Grammar individual words: Syntax and

+Semantic associations

+Module 7: Extracting and interpreting teacher

+Corpus and English for corpora Classroom discourse analysis

+Specific Purposes (ESP) Classroom conversation analysis

+(201) Developing hands-on activities

+Creating materials for classroom

+use

+400

+Assessment Weight Mode of assessment Internal 40% Assignments, presentations, class tests Final 60% End of semester examination /project

 - Aijmer, K. (2009).
-Corpora and Language Teaching.
-Amsterdam / Philadelphia: John Benjamins Publishing Company. - Baker, P., Hardie, A., & McEnery, T. (2006).
+Corpora and Language Teaching.Amsterdam / Philadelphia: John Benjamins Publishing Company. - Baker, P., Hardie, A., and McEnery, T. (2006).
 A Glossary of Corpus Linguistics.
 Edinburgh: Edinburgh University Press. - Biber, D. (2006).
 University Language: A corpus-based study of spoken and written registers.
 John Benjamins Publishing Company. - Gavioli, L. (2005).
 Exploring Corpora for ESP Learning.
-John Benjamins Publishing Company. - O'Keeffe, A., & McCarthy, M. (2010).
+John Benjamins Publishing Company. - O'Keeffe, A., and McCarthy, M. (2010).
 The Routledge Handbook of Corpus Linguistics.
 London and New York: Routledge. - Sinclair, J. M. (2004).
 How to Use Corpora in Language Teaching.
 John Benjamins Publishing Company.

-PGDTE 204 - Effective Practices in ESP (EPESP)
+PGDTE 204 - Effective Practices in ESP (EPESP) Course description

 The course aims to provide an overview of current practices in the field of English for Specific Purposes and sensitizing students to certain effective practices in the field of ESP such as Needs Analysis, Curriculum Design, Materials Development, Implementation and Evaluation.
-Such an awareness will equip students to adopt the features of best practices and design courses and develop materials for specific situations.
+Such anawareness will equip students to adopt the features of best practices and design courses and develop materials for specific situations.

-- To make students aware of current practices in ESP. - To help them identify and adopt best and effective practices for classroom teaching/learning. - To enable participants to design and develop materials for specific needs.
+- To make students aware of current practices in ESP - To help them identify and adopt best and effective practices for classroom teaching/learning - To enable participants to design and develop materials for specific needs.

-Month/Module/Topic Sub-topics January Module 1: What is ESP ?, Scope and Significance Definition, History, Relevance Module 2: Developments in ESP, Effective Practices New Developments Effective Practices- Needs and Nature February Module 3: Needs Analysis PSA, TSA, CA March Syllabus, Factors, Stages Features of effective materials, materials development
+Month/Module/Topics Sub-topics

+Module 1: Definition, History, Relevance

+What is ESP?

+Scope and Significance

+Module 2:

+Developments in ESP, New Developments

+Effective Practices Effective Practices- Needs and

+Nature

+Module 3: Needs PSA, TSA, CA

+Analysis

+Module 4: Syllabus, Factors, Stages

+Curriculum design and Features of effective materials,

+Materials Development materials development and

+evaluation

-Module 5: Curriculum design& Materials Development and evaluation April Module 6: Implementation Teaching, Current Approaches and Methods Module 7: Evaluation External, Internal, Check-list
+Module 5: Teaching, Current Approaches and

+Implementation Methods

+Module 6:

+Evaluation External, Internal, Check-list
-Assessment Weight Mode of assessment

-Internal 40% Project, presentation, class tests
+Assessment Weight Mode of assessment Internal 40% Project, presentation, class tests

 Final 60% End of semester examination